 Businesses must be quite small to qualify for a homeowners insurance tax deduction.
 Larger businesses — such as a hair salon or daycare service — may not be covered under your homeowners insurance policy and will instead require you to obtain a commercial insurance policy.
 These policies are not considered deductible expenses by the IRS.

 The other qualifying entity for homeowners insurance tax deductions is landlords.
 If you receive rental income from your home, you may be able to deduct a portion of your homeowners insurance policy on your tax return for the area of the home being used as a rental.

 The same rules apply here as they do for home offices: Take the square footage used as rental space and divide it by the total square footage of your home.
 Apply that percentage to your premium to find the total qualifying deductions for your homeowners insurance policy.

 If you own and rent out several properties and the properties are only used as a source of rental income, you may be able to deduct the total amount of homeowners insurance from your tax return.
-Always consult with a Certified Public Accountant (CPA) to understand whether or not your homeowners insurance is tax deductible for your specific circumstances.
+Consult with a Certified Public Accountant (CPA) to understand whether or not your homeowners insurance is tax-deductible for your specific circumstances.

 Frequently asked questions

 Can I deduct mortgage insurance premiums from my tax return?

 Mortgage insurance and homeowners insurance are different things.
 While homeowners insurance protects your property, mortgage insurance protects you in case you are unable to make your mortgage payments.
 Mortgage insurance premiums may be deducted from both your personal home and rental properties; however, income restrictions apply.

 Can I deduct losses for insurance claims not totally covered by my provider?